 If we receive an email containing any credit or debit card details, it will be immediately deleted, no payment will be taken and you will be notified about this.
 All purchases or donations should be completed through the donation page or shop on our website (bowelcanceruk.org.uk).

-We use SagePay as our payment gateway and you can find out more about this here.
+We use either Opayo or PayPal as our payment gateways and you can find out more about them here:

 We are not responsible for the privacy policies of third party websites.
 We advise users to read the privacy policies of other websites before registering any personal information.